-Methods: We selected 63 consecutive patients showing a dual sensitization to D. pteronyssinus and B. tropicalis with persistent severe rhinitis according to the ARIA Guidelines.
-Skin pricktest with standardized extracts and specific serum IgE to both mites along with serum specific IgE to Der p 1, Der p 2, Der p 23, Der p 10 and Blo t 5 was measured.
+Methods: We selected 63 consecutive patients with dual sensitization to D pteronyssinus and B tropicalis and persistent severe rhinitis according to the ARIA guidelines.
+We performed skin prick tests with standardized extracts and determined specific serum IgE to both mites, along with serum specific IgE to Der p 1, Der p 2, Der p 23, Der p 10, and Blo t 5.

-Results: Fifty-eight and 59 patients showed a positive sIgE to the whole extracts of D. pteronyssinus and B. tropicalis, respectively.
-While 91.67% of patients were sensitized to specific IgE Der p 1, Der p 2 and/or Der p 23, specific IgE to Blo t 5 (≥0.3 ISU-E) was not detected in the majority (55%) of the serum samples.
+Results: Fifty-eight and 59 patients had positive sIgE to the whole extracts of D pteronyssinus and B tropicalis, respectively.
+While 91.67% of patients were sensitized to specific IgE to Der p 1, Der p 2, and/or Der p 23, specific IgE to Blo t 5 (≥0.3 ISU-E) was not detected in most of the serum samples (55%).

-Conclusions: Although the combination panel of the commercially available major allergens Der p 1, Der p 2 and Der p 23, identified more than 90% of the D. pteronyssinus allergic patients, Blo t 5 showed a very limited performance in those sensitized to B. tropicalis.
-Improvements in CRD and further research concerning the prevalence and clinical relevance of serodominant allergens are needed to achieve a genuine molecular diagnosis along with a patient-centred mite-allergy specific immunotherapy.
+Conclusions: Although the combination panel of the commercially available major allergens Der p 1, Der p 2, and Der p 23 identified more than 90% of the D pteronyssinus–allergic patients, Blo t 5 performed somewhat poorly in those sensitized to B tropicalis.
+Improvements in CRD and further research concerning the prevalence and clinical relevance of serodominant allergens are needed to achieve a genuine molecular diagnosis, as well as patient-centered mite allergy–specific immunotherapy.